Shop Mead Wine Online.

 DIFFERENT VARIETIES OF MEAD

 Just as the flavor and style of mead have a wide variety, the ABV or Alcohol By Volume isn’t the same either.
-Like beer, mead’s ABV depends on the fermentation process and how much sugar is being consumed by the yeast.
+Like beer, mead’s ABV depends on the mead fermentation process and how much sugar is being consumed by the yeast.
 This can be controlled if you are wishing for a low ABV mead like the Estonian mead Modu or the Lithuanian mead Midus.
-Though, you needn’t concern yourself with the process unless you were interested in creating your own mead.
+Though, you needn’t concern yourself with the process unless you are interested in creating your own sweet mead.
 To the point, mead’s ABV generally ranges from 3.5 to more than 20 percent.
-In general, the higher the ABV the sweeter the mead.
-So, when ordering a dessert mead remember to hand over your keys as it is potentially a strong way to end dinner.
+In general, the higher the ABV, the sweeter the mead.
+So, when ordering a dessert mead, remember to hand over your keys, as it is potentially a strong way to end dinner.

 REAL MEAD VS FAUX-MEAD